lscolamiero/MERN-RECIPE-BOOK-MILESTONE-PROJECT-2/readme.md

        cd backend

+7. Navigate to package.json folder

+       add the following dependency: "type": "module",

+       delete the “test” on the scripts and add the following: "start": "nodemon index.js"

-7. Install backend dependencies:
+8. Install backend dependencies:

        npm install body-parser cors express mongoose nodemon

-8. Create a `.env` file in the project root and configure your environment variables:
+9. Create a `.env` file in the project root and configure your environment variables:

        PORT=5000
        MONGODB_URI=mongodb://localhost/recipe-app

+10. Start the development server

+       npm start

+11. Navigate to the frontend

+       npm start